nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

 Then re-run with the appropriate settings.

-We will need to set new quotas for all users and projects transitioning from Kupe to Maui (i.e. the shared HPCF filesystems).
+We will need to set new quotas for all users and projects transitioning from Kupe to Māui (i.e. the shared HPCF filesystems).
 You should review the purpose of each filesystem as explained [here](https://support.nesi.org.nz/hc/en-gb/articles/360000177256-NeSI-File-Systems-and-Quotas), and the [associated